lhyleonghuiyu/CarND-Traffic-Sign-Classifier-Project/README.md

 However, the parameters in the fully connected layers were modified slightly from the neural net architecture provided in the deep learning lectures:

 1. A dropout layer was implemented to retain the weights that were perceived to be relevant.
-While this network architecture took a larger number of epochs to converge, the addition of a single droupt layer at the second last layer improved the accuracy by approximately 3%.
+While this network architecture took a larger number of epochs to converge, the addition of a single dropout layer at the second last layer improved the accuracy by approximately 2%.
 2. The number of neurons in each fully connected hidden layer was increased to allow the neural net to detect a greater number of features from the images, before deciding whether these features were relevant in the final classification or not through the use of the dropout layer.
 Detecting more featres would allow a better regression fit in the final layer.

 My final model results were: